What general principles guide the IHPI CSP at Michigan?

 - Didactic instruction is balanced with individualized instruction and project development.

 - All scholars receive close mentorship with formal committee oversight.

 Can I get an academic degree?

 - Yes.
-All IHPI Clinician Scholars are enrolled in a new program, specifically designed for scholars, which leads to a Master’s Degree in Health and Health Care Research.
+All IHPI Clinician Scholars are enrolled in the program, specifically designed for scholars, which leads to a Master’s Degree in Health and Health Care Research (HHCR).
 The classes are based on adult-style learning, with your “homework” integrated with your research interests, so that while doing class work you are also progressing towards your specific research projects.

 What do I do each year as a Clinician Scholar?

 - The second year is primarily devoted to research.
-A third year is optional.
-About half of all scholars stay for a third year, which is devoted primarily to research.
+A third year is optional for NCSP VA Scholars.
+About 1 - 2 of all NCSP VA scholars stay for a third year, which is devoted primarily to research.